Rmartinez52/rmartinez52.github.io/README.md

 	•	The backend utilizes Node.js and Express.js to handle server-side logic, user authentication, and API requests.
 	•	MongoDB is used for storing user data, service listings, and booking information.
 	•	The Google Maps API is integrated to help users find local lawn care services.
-	•	A Payment Gateway API is used to handle secure transactions for service bookings.

 Optional Visual Aids